personalSol/devNotes/1 - notes/z. others/roadmap.md

 roadmap to a good web dev:

+- [ ] complete react course from chai aur code
-- [ ] complete the mern stack crash course from sheriyans
+- [ ] complete backend course from chai aur code
+- [ ] make the dropbox clone from chai aur code

+For dsa ( postponed rn as I will only focus on Dev for now )
 - [ ] complete the java crash course
 - [ ] see oops from forrestknight